Graph Filters for Signal Processing and Machine Learning on Graphs

 \section{Graph Neural Networks}

-Graph neural networks (GNNs) are nonlinear layered architectures, in which each layer comprises a bank of graph filters (Sec.~\ref{sec:wavelets}) and an activation function that is (typically) pointwise and nonlinear \cite{Scarselli2009-GNN, bronstein2021geometric, gama2020graphs}.
-This nonlinear nature allows capturing more complex relationships than the linear graph filters and their compositional form allows for a sequential extraction of features; typically enhancing representational capabilities over simpler nonlinear graph filters.
+Graph neural networks (GNNs) are nonlinear layered architectures, in which each layer comprises a bank of graph filters (Sec.~\ref{sec:wavelets}) and an activation function that is (typically) pointwise and nonlinear \cite{Scarselli2009-GNN, bronstein2021geometric, gama2020graphs}. {This nonlinear nature allow us to capture more complex relationships than the linear graph filters, and their compositional form allows for a sequential extraction of features, typically enhancing representational capabilities over simpler nonlinear graph filters.}

-The basic building block of GNNs is the \emph{graph perceptron}, which is a straightforward extension of graph filters.
+The basic building block of GNNs is the \emph{graph perceptron}, which is a straightforward extension of graph filters \cite{gama2020graphs}.

 \begin{defBox}{Graph perceptron} A graph perceptron is a nonlinear mapping comprising a linear graph filter $\fnH(\vcx)$ nested into an activation function (a pointwise nonlinear function) $\fnsigma:\fdR \to \fdR$, i.e.,